John Swinney calls on UK Government to impose more sanctions on Israel

 Mr Swinney has also reiterated calls for a ceasefire.

-Scotland’s First Minister John Swinney has called on the UK Government to impose more sanctions on Israel as the UK prepares to recognise a Palestinian state.
+Scotland’s First Minister John Swinney has called on the UK Government to impose more sanctions on Israel as the UK recognises a Palestinian state.

-Prime Minister Sir Keir Starmer is expected to confirm the move on Sunday after urging Israel to change course over the summer and concluding that the situation has since deteriorated.
+Prime Minister Sir Keir Starmer confirmed the move on Sunday after urging Israel to change course over the summer and concluding that the situation has since deteriorated.

+The Prime Minister said the move was intended “to revive the hope of peace for the Palestinians and Israelis”.

 Mr Swinney welcomed the UK recognition of a Palestinian state as a “historic moment” but said it must not be conditional and must be backed by sanctions.